 CONCLUSION

 The study was conducted with the objective of evaluating three organic fertilizers and NPK on the growth and yield of tomato in natural environment.
-The results of this study showed that the different organic fertilizers or mineral fertilizers each taken separately, allow an improvement of the yield.
-However, these yield increases are not sufficient to ensure significant crop production.
+The results of this study showed that the different organic fertilizers or mineral fertilizers each taken separately, allows an improvement of yield.
+However, these yield increase are not sufficient to ensure significant crop production.
 The combination of these fertilizers is better suited for substantial yield increases.
 It can therefore be recommended as a method of integrated soil fertility management.

 REFERENCES